theredguild/devcontainer-wizard/README.md

 ```

 - **Available containers**: `minimal`, `theredguild`, `auditor`.
-- You will be prompted how to open it (Terminal; VS Code coming soon).
+- You will be prompted how to open it (Terminal or VS Code).

 #### GitHub Codespaces